 You'll find more guidance if our article on what to look for in a toy drone.
 Ready to find the best cheap drone for your skill level and budget?
 These are our current top picks to get you flying today...

 Consumer drone regulations

 Given the regularity of news about wayward drone operators flying their craft in an irresponsible manner, it was only a matter of time before the authorities considered ramping up the regulations.
-As a result, all owners of drones weighing between 250g and 20kg (that’s basically all the drones on this page bar the Ryze Tello, Parrot Mambo and possibly the Zerotech Dobby) are, by law, required to register online as a drone operator, and take and pass an online education test.
+As a result, all owners of drones with a camera theatre classified as ‘not a toy’ are, by law, required to register online as a drone operator, and take and pass an online education test.
 Registration costs £9 and must be renewed annually.

 Drone flying safety tips

 - Never fly your drone above 400ft.
 This isn’t an issue for some of the lower altitude drones in our selection, but don't be fooled by the size and price, as these drones are still very advanced!

 - Don't fly your drone over properties or people.
 Ensure you keep a distance of at least 150m.

 - Always keep line of sight with your drone.
 In fact, this is the most important rule of drone flying.
 This is particularly important with small drones as they can easily be lost.